niscy-eudiw/eudi-lib-android-wallet-document-manager/README.md

 try {
   // create a new document
   // Construct the CreateDocumentSettings that will be used to create the key
   // for the document.
+You can also optionally provide the document meta
-  val createSettings = CreateDocumentSettings(
+  // that came from a credential Offer val createSettings = CreateDocumentSettings(
     secureAreaIdentifier = secureArea.identifier,
     createKeySettings = SoftwareCreateKeySettings.Builder().build()
   )
   val createDocumentResult = documentManager.createDocument(
     format = MsoMdocFormat(docType = "eu.europa.ec.eudi.pid.1"),
-    createSettings = createSettings
+    createSettings = createSettings,
+    documentMetadata = metadata
   )
   val unsignedDocument = createDocumentResult.getOrThrow()
   val publicKeyBytes = unsignedDocument.publicKeyCoseBytes